multifacet/kalium-benchmarks/README.md

 The above commands will generate results directories `results_gvisor` under the respective directories (vanilla-hello-retail, valve-hello-retail, trapeze-hello-retail).

 #### Running with Kalium
-If there are changes to the repo from the previous runs run `git reset` to reset the changes.
+If there are changes to the repo from the previous runs, run `git checkout .` to reset the changes.

 Checkout the gvisor branch of the benchmarks by running `git checkout artifact_kalium`.
 Copy `build/bin/runsc_kalium` to `/usr/local/bin/runsc` on all the Kubernetes nodes.